-Just like the current market frenzy pushing Bitcoin to new all-time highs, the same sort of buying mania will also push silver bullion prices to new highs.
-Even though the silver price and precious metals sentiment have fallen considerably, the market has no clue just how undervalued the shinny metal truly is.
+Just like the current market frenzy pushing Bitcoin to new all-time highs, the same sort of buying mania will also push Silver bullion prices to new highs.
+Even though the silver price and precious metals sentiment has fallen considerably, the market has no clue just how undervalued the shiny metal truly is.

 Bitcoin Hits New Highs While The Silver Price Continues To Languish